rakshith-git/speed_reader-/README.md

 # speed_reader-
+this pyhton app helps you read at insane speeds by eliminating moving your eyes to read and showing everything at one spot

 All you need to do is edit the path in the file and replace it with the path of your text file it wont work unless you do it step 1